Painting isn’t about control or perfection —

 and always surprising.

-Hi and Welcome back.
+Hi and Welcome Back

 Personally Speaking ~ Art.
 Kindness.
 Connection.

 Bottom line—you don’t need to ‘understand’ the art in any particular way.
 Just spend time with it.
-Notice what it brings up in you.
-There’s no right interpretation—only an invitation.

 If my paintings stir an emotional response in you, that amazes me.

 There’s so much more in this.
 So much we don’t know about energy.
-Being open is a good start I guess.
+Being open is a good start, I guess.

-So for now, this is my way of sharing what matters to me:
+For now, this is my way of sharing what matters to me:

 Thank you for being here—it’s a gift to connect with you.